1. What advice can you give me about deciding which school to attend?

 No, our admissions requirements are the same for every applicant.

-9. How do you decide who is appropriate for the Educational Services Program?
+6. How do you decide who is appropriate for the Educational Services (ES) Program?

 Saint Ursula welcomes students of all religions to apply and receive the strongest educational experience available.
 Saint Ursula Academy provides an excellent a nurturing environment for girls as they move through their teenage years, and we believe all young women can benefit from that.
 While Saint Ursula is a Catholic high school, we believe young women of ANY faith can flourish by experiencing a challenging education that also teaches them to become better, stronger women by engaging in self-reflection and positive action.
 The mission of Saint Ursula Academy is to educate each student to become a woman of faith, integrity, and courage committed to building a better world.

 The Tablet PC is a laptop computer with a display that spins and an “inking” or pen component.
-Textbooks, homework assignments, and student grades are accessible through Schoology, DyKnow, and PowerSchool using the Tablet PC.
+Textbooks, homework assignments, and student grades are accessible through Schoology, LanSchool, and PowerSchool using the Tablet PC.
+You will use the Tablet PC to write or type notes, highlight textbooks, do homework assignments, and write papers all in the same place, maximizing your organization.
+You will also use the Tablet PC to communicate with your teachers, collaborate on projects with fellow students, and stay up to date with sports and extracurricular activities.

-Students who attend Saint Ursula Academy come from about 70 different grade schools and approximately 40 different zip codes.
+Students who attend Saint Ursula Academy come from more than 80 different grade schools and over 40 different zip codes.
 Students live all over the greater Cincinnati area, including Indiana and Kentucky.

 The Bulldog Fresh Market provides a variety of fresh, healthy and delicious meals prepared onsite daily.
 A salad bar is available as well as various wraps, sandwiches, kitchen chips, and healthy fountain drink choices as well as a featured hot main course each day.
 The cookies are delicious!